 At the moment, though, it seems very unlikely that any large-scale virus multiplication is taking place in domestic pets.
 The World Health Organisation (WHO), the World Organisation for Animal Health (OIE), and the World Small Animal Veterinary Association (WSAVA) are all agreed that actual transmission from domestic animals is both unproven and unlikely.

-The threat from cats to humans, even if they can develop symptoms (which is still unproven!) is still deemed negligible (see the report, English summary on p4) compared to the threat that humans pose to each other!
+The threat from cats to humans, even if they develop symptoms is still deemed negligible (see the Belgian case report, English summary on p4; and the UK APHA Guidance) compared to the threat that humans pose to each other!

 Can pets be vaccinated against coronaviruses?